-For example: A student cannot remain in a YABC program or transfer high school past the end of the school year when they turn 21.
+For example: A student cannot remain in a YABC program or transfer high school past the end of the school year when they turn 21 or 22 if they have an IEP.
 If a young person transfers into a transfer high school at age 19 but does not earn a degree by age 21, they will have to leave the school and enroll in an GED program.
 Therefore, it is important to consider the student's age, number of credits, and Regents exams passed when considering options.

-There is a rough visual guide in Appendix F8 that provides guidelines around the type of school/program based solely on age and number of credits obtained.
+There is a rough visual in Appendix F8 that provides guidelines around the type of school/program based solely on age and number of credits obtained.

-☐ Any special needs a student has and whether their needs can be met in that setting.
+Any special needs a student has and whether their needs can be met in that setting.

-Not all transfer schools and YABCs provide the full range of IEP programs that may be available in other schools.
+Most transfer schools and YABCs do not provide the full range of IEP programs that may be available in other schools.
 To enroll in some transfer schools and YABCs, sometime the student's IEP needs to be adjusted.
 Coaches will need to weigh the potential benefits of a transfer school, such as the ability to earn credits in a shorter time frame, with a student's need for specialized services.